wwylele/Luma3DS/README.md

 ## Compiling

 First you need to clone the repository with: `git clone https://github.com/AuroraWright/Luma3DS.git`
-To compile, you'll need [armips](https://github.com/Kingcom/armips) and a build of a recent commit of [makerom](https://github.com/profi200/Project_CTR) added to your PATH.
+To compile, you'll need a recent commit of [makerom](https://github.com/profi200/Project_CTR) added to your PATH.
 You'll also need to install [firmtool](https://github.com/TuxSH/firmtool), its README contains installation instructions.
-You'll also need to update your [libctru](https://github.com/smealum/ctrulib) install, building from the latest commit.
+You'll also need to update your libctru and devkitARM installation to their latest releases.
-Here are [Windows](https://buildbot.orphis.net/armips/) builds of armips (thanks to who compiled them!).
-For armips on Linux, there is an [AUR](https://aur.archlinux.org/packages/armips-git/) package available.
-Run `make` and everything should work!
-You can find the compiled files in the `out` folder.
+Then, run `make`.
+The produced file is called `boot.firm` and is meant to be copied to the root of your SD card, for usage with boot9strap.

 ---